bcgov/lucy-web/api/openshift/tools/metabase/README.md

 ## Notes

 In general, Metabase should generally take up very little CPU (<0.01 cores) and float between 700 to 800mb of memory usage during operation.
 The template has some reasonable requests and limits set for both CPU and Memory, but you may change it should your needs be different.
-For some more documentation referencees, you may refer [here](https://github.com/loneil/domo-metabase-viewer/tree/master/docs) for historical templates and tutorials, or inspect the official Metabase documentation [here](https://www.metabase.com/docs/latest/).
+For some more documentation references, you may refer [here](https://github.com/loneil/domo-metabase-viewer/tree/master/docs) for historical templates and tutorials, or inspect the official Metabase documentation [here](https://www.metabase.com/docs/latest/).